+Are you curious how you could leverage Facebook to better promote and manage the digital marketing aspects for your business?
 There are a lot of ways to generate money online.
 We’ve talked about this before in my previous article.
 You can complete surveys, play games, or write.
-But what are the things we can do in the biggest social media networking site?
+But what are the things we can do on the most prominent social media networking site?

 1. Create a page